s3819660/Android_RSS_Reader/README.md

 RSS Reader uses a number of open source projects to work properly:

+- [Firestore] - Firestore database to store bookmarked feed item.
-- [Firebase] - Firestore database and Firebase authentication
+- [Firebase Authentication] - Firebase authentication to integrate Google sign in.

 ## Installation